kachow11/archrice/qutebrowser/README.md

 A custom Qutebrowser setup with a custom startpage, site‑specific CSS tweaks, adblocking, and vertical tabs.

+# IMPORTANT

+i have added configurations for security purposes such as disabling canvas reading, geolocation, webrtc and some other things like spoofing timezone, so if you dont want them you can remove them in config.py also i used breadonpenguins qutebrowser config as the base for mine

 ## Files

 Place all files in `~/.config/qutebrowser/`: